-The pattern for Owain Owl will be available in my new pattern shop for free for the next 30 days.
+The PDF pattern for Owain Owl is available for purchase in my new pattern shop.
 Simply click the link below to be taken there.

-I don’t have any other embroidered owl patterns in the archives but you can find a pattern for Archimedes Owl Pincushion to sew in my shop.
+There aren’t any other embroidered owl patterns in the archives but you can find a pattern to sew Archimedes Owl Pincushion in my shop.

 And in the last Santa Sack Swap I took part in, I made a tote bag for my partner Debbie with an embroidered owl (not my pattern.)
 It was her love of owls that was my inspiration to create both the tote and the owl pincushion and later turn it into a pattern.

 Be sure to save the Owain Owl Embroidery Pattern to your favorite Pinterest board by clicking on the button underneath this post.